 Of all the major sports leagues in North America, it has been argued the NHL is the least predictable when it comes to outright or futures betting.
 Recent seasons have diminished that reputation somewhat, with Colorado’s victory at +600 following Tampa’s back-to-back wins at +675 and +900.
-Those prices are among the four shortest-odds Stanley Cup winners since 2009, with the remaining winners routinely coming in at +1000 or higher, meaning you can often find value at NHL betting sites.
+Those prices are among the four shortest-odds Stanley Cup winners since 2009, with the remaining winners routinely coming in at +1000 or higher, meaning you can often find value at NHL betting sites, like in 2019 when the St. Louis Blues, +10000 at the All-Star break, went on to lift the trophy.

 “You have to be in it to win it” is how the old saying goes, and it certainly applies here.
 As the 82-game regular season progresses, the playoff picture begins to get clearer.
 Although the odds tend to update daily, there can be opportunities to study a team’s possible path towards the playoffs and compare this against their cup odds.
 Teams who may appear to be struggling may also be sitting in a division with other weak teams, giving them a clearer path to the playoff race.